Training Deep Normalization-Free Spiking Neural Networks with Lateral Inhibition: Experiments

-We test our methods on CIFAR-10/100 \citep{Krizhevsky2009} against other models.
-All results are summarized in Table~\ref{tab1}.
-On the CIFAR-10 dataset, our model achieves top-1 accuracies of 92.12\% on ResNet-18 \citep{resnet, Fang2021a} with 4 time steps.
-This performance surpasses all other presented normalization-free and E-I constrained SNN baselines and proves the effectiveness of our learning framework in training very deep and biologically-constrained SNNs without explicit normalization.
-On the more challenging CIFAR-100 dataset, our model reaches 65.53\% on VGG-16 \citep{vgg}, which demonstrates that our method generalizes well to more complex tasks.
-Collectively, these results validate that our proposed E-I circuit, empowered by the E-I Init and E-I Prop, is a scalable and effective alternative to explicit normalization.
+We evaluate our framework on both static and event-based datasets, with results summarized in Table~\ref{tab1}.
+Our ResNet-18 model \citep{resnet, Fang2021a} achieves 92.05$\pm$0.11\% top-1 accuracy on CIFAR-10 \citep{Krizhevsky2009}, surpassing all normalization-free baselines.
+Notably, on the more challenging TinyImageNet \citep{tinyimagenet}, the model attains 50.29\% accuracy, demonstrating scalability to large-scale datasets.
+Furthermore, to validate temporal processing capabilities, we test on neuromorphic datasets where our method achieves 94.86$\pm$0.86\% on DVS-Gesture \citep{dvs-gesture} and 77.66$\pm$0.48\% on CIFAR10-DVS \citep{cifar10-dvs}, outperforming several BN-based methods.
+Collectively, these results across diverse datasets confirm that our E-I circuit, empowered by E-I Init and E-I Prop, serves as a robust and scalable alternative to explicit normalization in deep SNNs.